firebase/genkit/docs/durable-flows.md

 );
 ```

-To enable this durable behaviour, Genkit persists flow states in a flow state
+To enable this durable behaviour, Firebase Genkit persists flow states in a
-store, which can be implemented by plugins.
+flow state store, which can be implemented by plugins.

 You can use `configureGenkit()` to specify which persistence implementation to
 use when running on a non-dev environment (when running locally during